matthewglasenapp/hla_resolve/README.md

 **Intermediate Files**
 - Haplotagged, mapped BAMs for chromosome 6 (for visualization in genome browsers such as IGV)
 - Phased VCFs (chromosome 6 and individual gene)
-- Reconstructed haplotype nucleotide sequences for each HLA gene in FASTA format
+- Reconstructed phased nucleotide sequences for each HLA gene in FASTA format

 ### Runtime and Required Resources
 Runtime depends heavily on input file size and available compute resources.
 Targeted HLA capture data typically completes in **<15 minutes** using **6 CPUs and 20 GB RAM**.
 Runtime increases for high-coverage WGS or WES datasets, as all reads must be mapped to the human reference genome prior to restricting downstream analysis to the HLA region on chromosome 6.